littlerobots/android-apt/README.md

 }
 ```

-If your test code requires generated code to be visible in Android Studio, you can use the `androidTestApt` configuration:
+If your instrumentation test code requires generated code to be visible in Android Studio, you can use the `androidTestApt` configuration:

 ```
 #!groovy